enormandeau/guideseq_ibis/README.md

 Copy your paired-end sample files in the `04_data` folder.
 You need one pair of files per sample.
-The sequences in these files must contain the sequences of the primer that you used during the PCR.
+The sequences in these files must contain the sequences of the primers that you used during the PCR.

+**NOTE:** GUIDE-seq IBIS does not demultiplex reads.
 Depending on the format in which you received your sequences from the sequencing facility, you may have to proceed to demultiplexing before you can use GUIDE-seq IBIS.

 **IMPORTANT:** The file names must follow this format: